Why Installing An Exhaust Fan Is Necessary

 Let’s take a bathroom, for example.
 We use this example because, if you’re like many folks, you’re constantly fighting the mildew battle.
 This may have a great deal to do with those long, hot showers the teenagers in the family enjoy.
 When does a teenage know that his shower has been long enough?
 When there’s no more hot water.
 Sound familiar.

-Seriously, the high concentration of water vapor produced by a shower will not only produce a fabulous environment for mildew to prosper, it will peel wallpaper and paint, damage wallboard and can even cause framing members to rot.
+Seriously, according to my friend, who owns a Boston mold remediation company, the high concentration of water vapor produced by a shower will not only produce a fabulous environment for mildew to prosper, it will peel wallpaper and paint, damage wallboard and can even cause framing members to rot.

 Building codes in many parts of the country will only require a vent fan in a bathroom that does not contain an operable window.
 This fan is required to fully exchange the air five times in the coarse of one hour.
 We believe that an exhaust fan in the bathroom is a must for every bathroom, window or not!